Selkirk College, Attn: Bob Hall

 820 Tenth Street, Nelson BC, V1L 3C7, Canada

-Once he arrived in Nelson, Bob's first stop was the Nelson Daily News where he signed on as a freelance sports reporter.
-That morphed into a full-time news reporter position and he eventually became the paper's managing editor.
+Once Bob arrived in the Kootenays, his first stop was the Nelson Daily News where he was the City Hall reporter and eventually the newspaper's managing editor.
 When the Nelson Daily News shut its doors after more than 100 years serving the community, Bob moved down the block to the Nelson Star where he helped grow the twice-weekly paper into an award-winning product.

 Bob's volunteer community work is extensive.
-Over the years he has served on the boards of the Nelson and District Baseball Association, Granite Pointe Golf Course, Nelson Area Rails to Trails Society, Lakeside Park Playground committee, Nelson Regional Sports Council and has put in 10 years on the Nelson Minor Hockey Association board.
-He was one of the members of the Hockey Day in Canada organizing committee that brought Canada-wide attention to the Kootenays.
-Over the years he has coached his children in hockey, baseball and soccer where he continues to help out when needed.
+Over the years he has served on the boards of the Nelson & District Chamber of Commerce, Nelson & District Baseball Association, Granite Pointe Golf Course, Nelson Area Rails to Trails Society, Lakeside Park Playground committee, Nelson Regional Sports Council and the Nelson Minor Hockey Association board.
+He was one of the members of the Hockey Day in Canada organizing committee that brought Canada-wide attention to the Kootenays in 2007.